RichardL64/Visual-Pinball/README.md

 Visual pinball & associated software, my mods/scripts settings.

 PinballY
   - Main.js         PinballY entry point invoking other scripts
   - AutoOff.js      Automatic system shutdown after a period of inactivity in screensaver mode
   - Filter.js       Use Magnasave buttons to cycle through an arbitrary list of filters
   - Spin.js         Use the plunger to spin the game wheel like a wheel of fortune
   - LaunchFade.js   Fade the preview playfield during game load
+  - LaunchVideo.js  Run launch.mp4 on game launches (does not co-exist with LaunchFade)

 VPX